Academics

 • Science

-In the second semester, Kindergarten students continue to develop the scientific skills of gathering evidence, asking questions, making predictions, finding patterns, and communicating their ideas.
-To explore the concept of Discovery, the children investigate what it means to be alive and put living things into categories.
-They focus on a different class of animals during each visit to the Discovery Room, including mammals, reptiles, amphibians, fish, birds, insects, earthworms and crustaceans.
-They learn about the characteristics of each group and consider how they are similar to and different from themselves.
+Kindergarten Science students continue to develop their scientific skills as they explore the concept of Discovery.
+Students investigate what it means to be alive and put living things into categories.
+After a brief study of plants, they focus on a different class of animals during each visit to the Discovery Room, including mammals, reptiles, amphibians, fish, birds, insects, arachnids, mollusks, earthworms and crustaceans.
+Students measure and draw their observations in their science journals.
+Throughout the spring semester, they learn about the characteristics of many types of animals and consider how they are similar to and different from humans.

 • Social Emotional Learning

-In Kindergarten, social emotional learning skills and objectives are woven into the children’s study of pattern.
-Students learn to recognize patterns throughout their day: in their daily routines, their interactions with others, and their own emotional responses.
-As their conceptual understanding deepens, they acquire a more nuanced sense of both their own unique qualities and of how they fit into the larger worlds of classroom and home.
-In the first semester, children are also expected to master age-appropriate friendship skills, recognize and name their own feelings and the feelings of others, employ self-calming techniques when they become upset and begin to take responsibility for their behavior and choices.
+As Kindergarten students settle into the new school year, Social Emotional Learning skills and objectives are woven into the Pattern study.
+Students participate in daily pattern-reinforcing activities and internalize daily routines, interact with peers in a variety of settings and recognize their own emotional responses.
+As their conceptual understanding deepens, students acquire a more nuanced sense of both their own unique qualities and how they fit into the larger worlds of classroom and home.
+In the first semester, students are also expected to practice age-appropriate friendship skills, recognize and name their own feelings as well as the feelings of their peers, employ self-calming techniques when becoming upset and begin to take responsibility for their behavior and choices.

-In the second half of Kindergarten, children learned to become more self-aware and to manage their own emotions and behavior.
-They learned that choices have consequences and that hard work produces measurable results in which they can take pride.
-Friendships deepened and children began to learn how to resolve conflicts independently, using words to express their feelings while listening to the needs of their friends.
-Children began to apply self-regulation strategies they've been taught such as asking for a break, sitting next to a good learning partner, or taking a deep breath when they are upset.
-Students also learned to appreciate the visible and invisible aspects of their identities that make them unique.
+In the second half of Kindergarten, students learned to become more self-aware and to manage their own emotions and behavior.
+They learn that choices have consequences and that hard work produces measurable results in which they can take pride in.
+Friendships deepen and students begin to learn how to resolve conflicts independently, using words to express their feelings while listening to the needs of their peers.
+Students began to apply self-regulation strategies they learned throughout the semester such as asking for a break, sitting next to a good learning partner and taking a deep breath when they are feeling upset.
+Students also learn to appreciate the visible and invisible aspects of their identities that make them unique.

 • Social Studies

-Kindergarten students explore the theme of Self.
-They learn about themselves and each other through class discussions, read-a-louds and hands on projects.
+Kindergarten students explore the theme, Self.
+They learn about themselves and each other through class discussions, Read Alouds and hands-on projects.
 Students create “I am statements” (ex.
 I am a sister.
 I am a New Yorker.) to label different parts of their identities.
 Students also engage in activities that allow them to identify commonalities and differences between their classmates and themselves.
-They also explore this concept in a broader sense as they connect with other schools around the world through the use of technology
+They also explore this concept in a broader sense as they connect with other schools around the world through the use of technology.

 • Spanish Language/Literacy

 The Kindergarten Spanish Curriculum exposes students to the world of second language learning through active, multi-sensory lessons in a safe and engaging learning environment.
 Students learn a variety of Spanish songs and games that become a part of their Spanish routine.
-This semester Kindergartners connected to our study of Pattern by learning basic phrases and expressions in Spanish.
-Students learned the names of colors, numbers and shapes to explore and create patterns.
-They also learned to express likes and dislikes and to identify parts of the body.
-They practiced this new vocabulary through a variety of activities ranging from artistic and musical to kinesthetic.
+In the first semester Kindergarten students make connections to the theme of Pattern by learning age-appropriate phrases and expressions in Spanish.
+Students learn the Spanish names of colors, numbers and shapes to explore and create patterns.
+They also work hard to express likes and dislikes and to identify parts of the body.
+Students practice their new vocabulary through a variety of activities ranging from artistic and musical to kinesthetic.

 • Technology